The gradient flow for entropy on closed planar curves: Fundamental estimates and rough data

-\begin{rmk} The length estimate presented here is essentially the remarkably powerful statement that all other convex curves have length evolving with the same asymptotic power of $t$.
+\begin{rmk} The length estimate presented here is the remarkably powerful statement that all convex curves have length evolving with the same asymptotic power of $t$ (which is of course the same as the circle).
 This will be more interesting after we have shown that generic curves exist globally in time.
 An initial circle with radius $r_0>0$ has support function $h(\theta,t) = \sqrt{r_0^2 + 2t}$, and length